tempe85/CodingNotes/topics/SQL/index.md

 ```

 - This allows you to run a store proc that requires you to pass through a table type variable as a param.
+- You can also use this to do a join on a non-store proc query